College Catalog: Student-Faculty Responsibilities

 Durham Tech students and faculty members are obliged to meet a number of reciprocal responsibilities within the student-teacher relationship.

-The College does not permit a student to attend class with a child or leave a child unattended on campus while attending class.
+The College does not permit a student to attend class with a child or leave a child unattended on campus.

 Students are responsible for personal items.
-The College is not responsible if they are lost, stolen, or if they are damaged due to electrical current variations.
+The College is not responsible if items that are lost, stolen, or damaged.

 Student Withdrawals, Faculty Withdrawals, and Class Absences

 During the traditional 16-week fall and spring semesters, the 60 percent date is ordinarily near the end of the tenth week of class or for an 8-week term, near the end of the fifth week.
-After the close of the drop period and prior to the 60 percent date in the semester, students may officially withdraw from one or all courses with a grade of W. To initiate an official withdrawal, students must complete a withdrawal for via e-forms.
-(Login credentials are the same as your Self-Service username and password.)
+After the close of the drop period and prior to the 60 percent date in the semester, students may officially withdraw from one or all courses with a grade of W. To initiate an official withdrawal, students must complete a withdrawal form via eForms using their Self-Service login credentials.
 Students who fail to officially withdraw from a course may receive a grade of F2.
-Therefore, all students should refer to the instructor’s attendance requirements included on the course syllabus and should consult with their instructor regarding any questions or concerns.
+Therefore, all students should refer to the instructor’s attendance requirements as noted on the course syllabus and should consult with their instructor regarding any questions or concerns.

-Students with medical situations who must request withdrawal from all credit courses after the established deadlines, must complete the Request for Medical Withdrawal form, attach appropriate documentation, and submit the form and documentation to the Counseling, Accessibility, and Resources office located in the Phail Wynn, Jr. Student Services Center (Building 10), room 10-209.
-For more information, call 919-536-7207, ext.
-1413.
+Students with medical situations who must request withdrawal from all credit courses after the established deadlines must complete the Request for Medical Withdrawal form, attach appropriate documentation, and submit the form and documentation to Counseling, Accessibility, and Resources via email at email@example.com.

 Any student with consecutive absences equaling or exceeding 15 percent of the instructional hours for the course prior to the official withdrawal date for the course will be withdrawn from the class by the instructor with a grade of W.

 If a student misses 15 percent of the class meetings consecutively such that the student’s last absence occurs after the first 60 percent of the instructional hours for that course, the instructor will assign the grade of F2.
-The last day of attendance is required for Web Grading when the F2 grade is assigned due to excessive absence.
-In this situation, Development Education students will be withdrawn and assigned the grade of W. Excused absences are not counted when calculating the 15 percent absence threshold.
+The last day of attendance is required for Web Grading when the F2 grade is assigned due to excessive absences.
+Excused absences are not counted when calculating the 15 percent absence threshold.

-Students should refer to the instructor’s attendance requirements included on the course syllabus and should consult with their instructor regarding any questions or concerns.
+Students should refer to the instructor’s attendance requirements noted on the course syllabus and should consult with their instructor regarding any questions or concerns.

 A student who has withdrawn from a class may request reinstatement subject to the approval of and conditions set by the instructor.
 To be reinstated, the student must have been in good academic standing in the course at the time of withdrawal and must provide the instructor with evidence that the extenuating circumstances that necessitated the withdrawal have been resolved.